Need a Translation?

 Anonymous Methods

 An anonymous method is a block of code that is passed to a delegate.
 It is created only to be used as a target for a delegate.
 The main advantage to using an anonymous method is simplicity.
+It is a preferred way for writing inline code.

 Example: